ExistensialReset/flowmosr/README.md

 > This is a gift from someone who has never walked in your shoes.

- Take what feels good.
+ Take what feels right.
   Leave the rest.

 > You are already enough.